javierpe/ArtGallery/README.md

 ### Hilt

-Hilt helps us to inject these renders and factories when the back end responds, to show this component we need to add it to:
+Hilt helps us to inject these renders and factories when the back end responds, to show this component we need add it to:

 * ###### DynamicListFactoriesModule
     ```java